 Global Internet number resource policies are the result of all RIR communities reaching a position of common agreement and a common text to describe the proposed global policy.
 Each RIR community engages in its own regional policy development process – these processes are open to all stakeholders regardless of specific background or interest.

-The Address Supporting Organization Advisory Council (ASO AC), a predominantly community-elected body, reviews the policy process followed by each of the RIR communities to assure itself that the significant viewpoints of interested parties were adequately considered, and only after this confirmation does it forward global policy proposals to the ICANN Board for ratification.
+The Address Supporting Organization Advisory Council (ASO AC), a predominantly community-elected body, reviews that the policy process was followed by each of the RIR communities, assures itself that the significant viewpoints of interested parties were adequately considered, and that the common text is not substantively different than what each of the RIR communities support, and only after this confirmation does it forward global policy proposals to the ICANN Board for ratification.

 The ICANN Board reviews the received global number resource policy proposals and may ask questions and otherwise consult with the ASO Address Council and/or the individual RIRs acting collectively through the NRO.
 The ICANN Board may also consult with other parties as the Board considers appropriate.
 If the ICANN Board rejects the proposed policy, it delivers to the ASO Address Council a statement of its concerns with the proposed policy, including in particular an explanation of the significant viewpoints that were not adequately considered during the regular RIR processes.
 By agreement of all RIRs, the ASO Address Council may forward a new proposed policy (either reaffirming the previous proposal or a modified proposal) to the ICANN Board.
 If the resubmitted proposed policy is rejected for a second time by ICANN, then the RIRs or ICANN shall refer the matter to mediation.